fossieni/portfolio/profile.md

 {: .lead}

 [![Learn](/img/profile-learn-lg.jpg)](/img/profile-learn-lg@2x.jpg){: .col-1}
-{: .gallery data-gallery="" .reveal .staggered-25 .fadeInUp data-reveal-position="reveal-learn"}
+{: .gallery data-gallery="" .reveal data-reveal-position="reveal-learn"}

 Empathy for the user is something that always needs to be present.